J.J. McCarthy declares for 2024 NFL draft, forgoing senior season with Michigan football

 McCarthy announced Sunday he will forego his final year of eligibility with the Wolverines and enter his name into the 2024 NFL draft (which will be held in Detroit), ending his stellar collegiate career in Ann Arbor.

-"Forever a Michigan Man," McCarthy's tweeted with a blue heart and prayer hands.
+"Forever a Michigan Man," McCarthy's tweeted with a blue heart and prayer hands accompanying a long message.

 MICHIGAN CELEBRATION HIGHLIGHTS: Warde Manuel 'working' to get Jim Harbaugh new deal